Features

 • Businesses where different team members evaluate your product before purchase

-• Companies wanting to understand the full impact of marketing across organizational decision-making
+• Businesses wanting to understand the full impact of marketing across company decision-making

 1. Navigate to your Workspace's settings